SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 can be used as parameter names in a function declaration or function call without being escaped with backticks.
-Keywords can be used in an explicit member expression without being escaped with backticks, except for ``self``, ``Type``, and ``Protocol``, which have special meaning in an explicit member expression.
+When a member has the same name as a keyword, references to that member don't need to be escaped with backticks, except when there is ambiguity between referring to the member and using the keyword --- for example, ``self``, ``Type``, and ``Protocol`` have special meaning in an explicit member expression, so they must be escaped with backticks in that context.

 .. assertion:: keywords-without-backticks